knight-lang/knight-lang/specs.md

 As discussed in the [Function Literals](#function-literals) section, `@` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
 See the section for more details.

 ### `PROMPT()` {#fn-prompt}
-The prompt function must read a line from stdin until the `\n` character is encountered, or an EOF occurs, whatever happens first.
-If the line ended with `\r\n` or `\n`, those character must be stripped out as well, regardless of the operating system.
-The resulting string (without trailing `\r\n`/`\n`) must be returned.

-If EOF is reached before anything is read, `NULL` must be returned.
-This is to distinguish between end-of-file and a blank line (which would be just `\n` or `\r\n` before stripping).
+The prompt function reads a line (terminated either by `\n` or end of file being reached, whichever is first) from standard in.
+Before returning the line, if either a trailing `\r\n` or `\n` is present, strip it (regardless of the operating system).
+If there's nothing left in standard in (i.e. end of file was reached before reading anything), `null` should be returned instead.

-It is **undefined behaviour** if an implementation is not able to read from stdin (e.g. it's closed, permissions issue, etc., but _not_ EOF was reached, see previous line).
+If there's a problem reading from stdin (e.g, it's closed, permission issues, etc., but _not_ if EOF was reached—see previous line), it is considered **undefined behaviour**.

-If the line that's read contains any characters that are not allowed to be in Knight strings (see [String](#string-type)), this function's behaviour is undefined.
+If the line that's read contains any characters that [are not supported in Knight](#required-encoding), it is considered **undefined behaviour**.

 ### `RANDOM()` {#fn-random}
-This function must return x (pseudo) random number between 0 and, at a minimum, 32767 (`0x7fff`).
-Implementations are free to return a larger random number if they desire; however, all random integers must be zero or positive.
+This function must return a (pseudo-) random integer between 0 and—at a minimum—32767 (`0x7fff`).
+Implementations are free to return a larger random integer if they desire; however, all random integers must be zero or positive.

-Note that `RANDOM` _should_ return different integers across subsequent calls and program executions (although this isn't strictly enforceable, by virtue of how random integers work).
-However, programs should use a somewhat unique seed for every program run (e.g. a simple `srand(time(NULL)))` is sufficient).
+Note that `RANDOM` _should_ return different integers between subsequent calls and program executions, although this isn't strictly verifiable by virtue of how random integers work.
+Regardless, programs should use a somewhat unique seed for every program run (e.g. a simple `srand(time(NULL)))` is sufficient).

 ## Unary (Arity 1)

 ### `:(unchanged)` {#fn-noop}
 A no-op: Simply returns its value unchanged (after executing it of course).

-Note that `:` is the "no-op" function, and can be safely considered whitespace.
+As discussed in the [Whitespace](#other-whitespace) section, `:` may either be interpreted as a function of arity 1 or whitespace.

 ### `BLOCK(unevaluated)` {#fn-block}
 Unlike nearly every other function in Knight, the `BLOCK` function does _not_ execute its argument—instead, it returns the argument, unevaluated.
-This is the only way for knight programs to get unevaluated blocks of code, which can be used for delayed execution.
+This is the only way for Knight programs to get unevaluated blocks of code, which can be used for delayed execution.

-The `BLOCK` function is intended to be used to create user-defined functions (which can be run via [`CALL`](#fn-call).)
-However, as it simply returns its argument, there's no way to provide an arity to user-defined functions: you must simply use global variables:
+The `BLOCK` function is intended to be used to create user-defined "functions", which can be run via [`CALL`](#fn-call).
+However, as it simply returns its argument, there's no way to provide arguments to user-defined functions: you must simply use global variables:
 ```knight
 ; = max BLOCK
    : IF (< a b) a b